PMT/vPvM Regulation

 United Nations Stockholm Convention

-Perfluorooctanoic acid (PFOA), perfluorooctane sulfonic acid (PFOS) and their derivatives are included in Annexes I and II, respectively, of the Stockholm International Convention on Persistent Organic Pollutants.
-Members to this convention are required to:
+Perfluorooctanoic acid (PFOA), perfluorohexane sulfonic acid (PFHxS), perfluorooctane sulfonic acid (PFOS), their salts and derivatives belong to the list of substances targeted by the Stockholm International Convention on Persistent Organic Pollutants.

 This legislation is implemented in the European Union by the POP Regulation.